bgctw/MTKHelpers.jl/docs/src/system_num_dict.md

 Functions `remake(prob, paropt, pset)` and `get_state(pset, prob)` take care to set and extract the components in correct order.

+When updating an ODEProblem, MTKHelpers expects either a ComponentVector with sub-vectors `state` and `par` or, alternatively, a ComponentVector with keys of states before keys of parameters.
+Function [`vcat_statesfirst`](@ref) helps to ensure this order when concatenating ComponentVectors.

 ## API

 ```@docs